hmheng/gabc2019docker/README.md

 # gabc2019docker

-This project is developed by Marvin for Global Azure Bootcamp Singapore and several other planned events.
+This ASP.NET Core web project is developed by Marvin for Global Azure Bootcamp Singapore 2019 and several other planned events.
 The technologies involved:
 - ASP.NET Core 2.2
 - Docker on Azure